opeco17/illustration2vec_pytorch_converter/README.md

 To use parameters of model, you should download caffe parameters from [here](https://github.com/rezoo/illustration2vec/releases).

-Converter module converts these parameters to PyTorch version.
+Converter module converts these parameters to PyTorch ones.

-## How to convert caffe model to pytorch model
+## How to convert caffe parameters to pytorch ones

 ```
 from convert import Converter